aaronbieber/old-blog/source/_posts/2013-12-03-master-vim-registers-with-ctrl-r.markdown

 powerful and can do a lot more than just output simple values.
 For example, it is possible to perform calculations and call any of the built-in functions found in `:h function-list`.

+Things are about to get pretty advanced, so make sure you're strapped in.
+This is a completely contrived example, but I am going to show you how to create a macro that uses CTRL-R to multiply the number under the cursor by two.
+Later on, you can think of other crazy ways to apply these concepts and leave them in the comments below for all to enjoy.

+The basic procedure is this:

+1. Begin recording a macro into register "q"
+2. Change the word (the number) under the cursor.
+This places the deleted value in the default register, `""`, and puts you in insert mode
+3. Use CTRL-R to insert an expression and use CTRL-R again to get the value from the default register, `""`, into the command.

+The exact keystrokes to record the macro are these: `qqciw^R=2*^R"^M^[q`

+Note in the macro string that `^R` is CTRL-R, `^M` is the return key, and `^[` is escape.
+Give it a try, record the macro, then type in some numbers in the buffer and replay the macro with the cursor on each number.
+Because we have used `ciw` you can place your cursor anywhere over the number and it will replace the whole number with the sum!

+Now you have the power to *truly master CTRL-R*!

 [1]: {% post_url 2013-10-24-test-complex-vim-settings-easily %}